 The highlight of the day was running into It’s Someday.

-We technically passed Steve rather than actually run into him, of course, but hopefully we’ll meet up in Brunswick this weekend.
+We technically passed Steve rather than actually run into him, of course, but hopefully we’ll see him in Brunswick this weekend.
 We first met on a rainy day in Schenectady, back when his boat still had the previous name on it.
 Nine months later Steve has added the current boat name on a small hand-made sign.
 We call that progress.

 Here are a couple of pelicans sunning themselves on a bridge fender.